Jamar Chaney

-Jamar Antwon Chaney (born October 11, 1986) is a former American football linebacker who is currently a part of the Florida Gators coaching staff.
-He was drafted by the Philadelphia Eagles in the seventh round of the 2010 NFL Draft.
+Jamar Antwon Chaney (born October 11, 1986) is an American former professional football linebacker who is currently a part of the Baylor Bears coaching staff.
+He was selected by the Philadelphia Eagles in the seventh round of the 2010 NFL draft.
 He played college football at Mississippi State.
-He was previously the head football coach at St. Lucie West Centennial High School in Port St. Lucie, Florida.

-Early years
+Early life

 Chaney attended St. Lucie West Centennial High School, in Port St. Lucie, Florida, where he starred as a linebacker and defensive end on defense and tight end on offense.
 His senior season was cut short to just six games by Hurricane Frances and Hurricane Jeanne, which both made direct hits near Port St. Lucie in September 2004.
 Chaney still managed to compile 65 tackles and 10 quarterback sacks and added eight pass receptions for 150 yards and three touchdowns at tight end.
 In his junior year, he tallied 120 tackles with six sacks, a school-record 22 tackles for loss and five caused fumbles.
 He set West Centennial's career record with 31 quarterback sacks.

 Considered a three-star recruit by Rivals.com, Chaney was listed as the No. 29 outside linebacker prospect in the nation.
 He originally committed to the University of Georgia, but was denied admission because he had someone else take his SAT.
 He was released from his scholarship and chose Mississippi State over Florida, and among others.